laurentsimon/slsa-go/README.md

-# Generation of SLSA3+ provenance golang binaries
+# Generation of SLSA3+ provenance for golang binaries
 This repository contains a reference implementation for generating non-falsifiable [SLSA provenance](https://slsa.dev/) that meets the requirement for the [SLSA level 3 and above](https://slsa.dev/spec/v0.1/levels) for projects using the golang programming language.

 This repository contains the code, examples and technical design for our blog post on [Non falsifiable SLSA provenance using GitHub workflows](TODO).